NoahLE/Developer-Notes/content/raspberry-pi/raspian-lite.md

 Download the newest copy of Raspbian Lite from the [Raspberry Pi website](https://www.raspberrypi.org/downloads/raspbian/).

 After downloading, the file needs to be trasferred to a microSD card for installation.
 I used [Etcher](https://www.balena.io/etcher/) to write the `.zip` file to the card.

-**IMPORTANT** Create a file in the root directoy of the installer with the name `ssh`.
+**IMPORTANT** Create a file in the root directory of the `boot` folder with the name `ssh`.
 This will allow you to log into the Pi for the rest of the installation steps.

 ## Logging into the Raspberry Pi